-- delays in funding, including delays in the allocation of funds to state and local agencies from the U.S. federal government as a result of the expiration of the 2005 Federal Highway Bill on October 31, 2009, as well as delays or reductions in stimulus funds and other state and local funding dedicated for transportation projects; - other government budgetary constraints, cut-backs, delays or reallocation of government funding; - performance bond requirements; - long purchase cycles or approval processes; - competitive bidding and qualification requirements; - changes in government policies and political agendas; - milestone requirements and liquidated damage provisions for failure to meet contract milestones; and - international conflicts or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.
+- delays in funding, including delays in the allocation of funds to state and local agencies from the U.S. federal government as a result of the 2005 Federal Highway Bill which expired in October 2009, as well as delays or reductions in other state and local funding dedicated for transportation projects; - other government budgetary constraints, cut-backs, delays or reallocation of government funding; - performance bond requirements; - long purchase cycles or approval processes; - competitive bidding and qualification requirements; - changes in government policies and political agendas; - milestone requirements and liquidated damage provisions for failure to meet contract milestones; and - international conflicts or other military operations that could cause the temporary or permanent diversion of government funding from transportation or other infrastructure projects.